 GECC historically has provided funding to us pursuant to various intercompany funding arrangements.
-All amounts outstanding under these arrangements upon the completion of this offering (the Outstanding Related Party Debt) will be repaid at that time and all of those arrangements will terminate except as described in the following paragraph.
-For information on these arrangements as reflected in our combined financial statements, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity-Funding Sources," for a description of funding to be provided by GECC in connection with this offering, see "Description of Certain Indebtedness-New GECC Term Loan Facility" and for information on the use of proceeds, see "Use of Proceeds."
+All amounts outstanding under these arrangements upon the completion of the IPO (the Outstanding Related Party Debt) were repaid at that time.
+For information on these arrangements as reflected in our combined historical financial statements, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity-Funding Sources," for a description of funding provided by GECC in connection with the IPO, see "Description of Certain Indebtedness-New GECC Term Loan Facility" and for information on the use of proceeds, see "Use of Proceeds."